itspennyh/Snake_CSC133/README.md

 # Snake_CSC133

-The notes in the comment did not come out as expected so I'll add them here as well:
+### Update 1

+In this update, I've encountered some issues with the comments in the code.
+Therefore, I'm providing additional explanations here:

-Looks like there are two zones of control now in the game, it would help if they were marked.
-IE clicking on the left side of the screen has snake take a left turn based on its current heading.
-Same logic for right.
+1. **Control Zones:** It appears that there are now two control zones in the game, which could use clearer marking.
+For instance, clicking on the left side of the screen should make the snake turn left based on its current heading, with similar logic for the right side.

-I altered the draw method in SnakeGame.java to further separate the rendering of graphics, as part of building a gamestate manager.
-Instead of rendering current game graphics every time, it will now render the pause screen or the playing screen, rather than both at the same time.
+2. **Rendering Improvement:** I've made changes to the `draw` method in `SnakeGame.java` to enhance graphics rendering.
+This is part of the process of building a gamestate manager.
+Instead of rendering the current game graphics every time, it will now render either the pause screen or the playing screen, but not both simultaneously.

-mpause removes game thread, cannot co-exist with other active game states, mplaying creates thread.
-So where does the check need to happen?
-Where can we sit a pause screen, give gamer access to close game, so that mPause is really more like a load in splash.
-I suppose a game thread doesn't need to run, or rather one that doesn't utilize tick rate.
+3. **Game States:** I've implemented changes in game states.
+The `mpause` state removes the game thread and cannot coexist with other active game states.
+On the other hand, the `mplaying` state creates a new thread.
+We need to determine where the check for these states should occur and provide the gamer with access to close the game, making `mPause` more like a load-in splash screen.
+It's also worth considering if a game thread that doesn't utilize a tick rate needs to run.

-might need to do something about how actions with the snake are handled too.
-Control passes thru a switch operation with a single event, action up.
+4. **Refactoring Control:** It might be necessary to refactor how actions with the snake are handled.
+Control seems to pass through a switch operation with a single event, "action up."
+This control logic may have been shifted to `Snake.java`.
-Should probably refactor as that control I believe got shifted to Snake.java

-SoundPool is noted as being deprecated
+5. **SoundPool Deprecation:** Note that the `SoundPool` class is marked as deprecated, so we should explore alternatives for handling sound in the game.